How do I change my station name?

 Why did you separate the station into two devices?

 Better siting, better data.
 In order to accurately measure wind, rain, and UV you need to place the SKY in an open area with a clear view of the sky above (like on your roof).
-As you can imagine, placing a temperature sensor in the full sun presents issues.
-That’s why we made the AIR a separate device to be placed in the shade — more accurate data.
+As you can imagine, without a radiation shield, placing a temperature sensor in the full sun presents issues.
+That’s why we made the AIR a separate device to be placed in the shade.

 How does the sonic anemometer work?